rht-labs-events/summit-lab-2018-doc/scenario4/README.md

 drwxr-xr-x.
 18 root root     238 Mar  2 01:07 var
 ```

-Dam typo troll...
-Try with the right binary name instead:
+First, try running again with the correct binary name - `hello-openshift`:
 ```
 ./hello-openshift
 serving on 8080
 serving on 8888
 ```

-Now that we know where is the issue, we can change the Dockerfile and rebuild the application:
+Now that we know where the issue is, we can change the entrypoint in the Dockerfile and rebuild the application:
 ```
-vi Dockerfile
+> vi Dockerfile

-#change
+  :
+# change
 ENTRYPOINT ["/helo-openshift"]
  to
 ENTRYPOINT ["/hello-openshift"]